sberberian/Beer-Characteristics-Profiling/README.md

 ### Model Choice

 A supervised machine learning model was chosen as the ideal approach for the analysis.
-Our team will implement a random forest algorith for the following reasons:
+Our team implemented a random forest algorithm for the following reasons:
-* Implementing a random forest algorithm will be useful in reducing likelihood of overfitting;
+* It will be useful in reducing likelihood of overfitting
-* it can manage many inputs; and
+* It can manage many inputs
-* it can rank the features easily.
+* It can rank the features easily

-The classification model will effectively return the most important characteristics for predicting a popular beer.
+The classification model should effectively return the most important characteristics for predicting a popular beer.

 ### Data Preprocessing